- Guest 1: Rod Simmons, Conservation Ecologist & Biologist, Virginia Native Plant Society/Potomac Chapter

 Our featured guests are:

-- Segment ‘1’: Rod Simmons, Conservation Ecologist & Biologist, Virginia Native Plant Society/Potomac Chapter, (In-Studio), Theme: “Best Management Practices for Wetlands and Streams Restoration Projects”
+- Show ‘1’: Rod Simmons, Conservation Ecologist & Biologist, Virginia Native Plant Society/Potomac Chapter, (In-Studio), Theme: “Best Management Practices for Wetlands and Streams Restoration Projects”

-- Segment ‘2’: Rod Simmons, Conservation Ecologist & Biologist, Virginia Native Plant Society/Potomac Chapter, (In-Studio), Theme: “How Do Projects for Various Sized Wetlands and Streams Differ and ‘Best Practices’ Learned to Increase Success”
+- Show ‘2’: Rod Simmons, Conservation Ecologist & Biologist, Virginia Native Plant Society/Potomac Chapter, (In-Studio), Theme: “How Do Projects for Various Sized Wetlands and Streams Differ and ‘Best Practices’ Learned to Increase Success”

-- Segment ‘3’: Kurt Moser, Ecologist and Director, Four Mile Run Foundation, (In-Studio), Theme: “Environmental Benefits of the Four Mile Run Wetland Restoration”
+- Show ‘3’: Kurt Moser, Ecologist and Director, Four Mile Run Foundation, (In-Studio), Theme: “Environmental Benefits of the Four Mile Run Wetland Restoration”

-- Segment ‘4’: Kurt Moser, Ecologist and Director, Four Mile Run Foundation, (In-Studio), Theme: “The Human Dimension in Restoration at Four Mile Run”
+- Show ‘4’: Kurt Moser, Ecologist and Director, Four Mile Run Foundation, (In-Studio), Theme: “The Human Dimension in Restoration at Four Mile Run”

 The Virginia Native Plant Society is dedicated to the protection and preservation of the native plants of Virginia and their habitats, in order to sustain for generations to come the integrity of the Commonwealth’s rich natural heritage of ecosystems and biodiversity for purposes of enjoyment, enlightenment, sustainable use, and our own very survival.
 To this end, we advocate and follow practices that will conserve our natural endowment, and we discourage and combat practices that will endanger or destroy it.
 We are committed to do all we can to slow the accelerating conversion of natural landscape to built and planted landscape and to reduce its damage to natural ecosystems.